Skip to Navigation

 Standards of Progress

 Finger Lakes Community College requires students to maintain a standard of progress to keep matriculation in a degree program and eligibility for financial aid.
 Good academic standing is important to all students.
-In order to be in good academic standing and to be making academic progress toward a degree or certificate, a student must meet a minimum cumulative grade point average and successfully accumulate credits according to the table below.
-At least once each semester, students are encouraged to meet with their faculty advisor or with a counselor in the Center for Advisement and Personal Development to review their academic progress.
+In order to be in good academic standing and to be making academic progress toward a degree or certificate, a student must meet a minimum cumulative grade point average according to the table below.
+At least once each semester, students are encouraged to meet with their faculty advisor or with a counselor in the Academic Advising, Career and Transfer Services office to review their academic progress.

 If the standard of progress is not achieved at the intervals noted below, a student will be placed on academic probation.
 A student who fails to meet the College’s Standards of Progress for two semesters in succession is not in good academic standing and may be academically dismissed from FLCC.